Klipper3d/klipper/docs/FAQ.md

 "[Where's my serial port?](#wheres-my-serial-port)" section to prevent this from occurring.

+### My micro-controller is wired to UART0 pins and refuses to flash.

+You likely need to add `dtoverlay=disable_bt` to `/boot/config.txt`.
+Raspberry pi reuses UART0 for the bluetooth host chip, so the serial port will show up as `/dev/AMA0` but be flooded with garbage until bluetooth is disabled.
+UART0 is not recommended in general, but works reliably with this fix if your system requires it.

 ### The "make flash" command doesn't work

 The code attempts to flash the device using the most common method for